abdul202/php-parse-class/README.md

 $parsed_text = $parse->returnBetween($string, "my", 'class', 'INCL'); // will return my cool class
 ```
 ### parseArray()
-This method is usful for returning an array that contains <br>
-links, images, tables or any other data that appears more than once. <br>
+This method is usful for returning an array that contains links, images, tables or any other data that appears more than once. <br>
 ```array return_array (string unparsed, string beg, string end)```
 <br>
 <i><b>unparsed </i></b>is the string to parse <br>